aditi381/documentations/README.md

 ## Testing

-The testing of the Secret Santa Management System will be conducted using Selenium to ensure the functionality and reliability of the system across different web browsers and platforms.
+The testing of the Secret Santa Website will be conducted using Selenium to ensure the functionality and reliability of the website across different web browsers and platforms.

 ## PlantUML of Secret Santa Website